 Participants

-Except for study 6, all experiments involved participants from Amazon Mechanical Turk, and we recruited Americans with a hit approval rating of 98% or higher.
-Further, participants could only have completed 100 hits, or less, to assure that they were somewhat naïve about psychological experimentation (100 hits may still sound like a fair amount of experience, but it is unlikely that this experience would be from similar psychological or economic experiments).
+Except for study 6, all experiments involved participants from Amazon Mechanical Turk.
+We recruited Americans with a hit approval rating of 98% or higher and 100 hits or less.
+The latter restriction aimed to assure they were somewhat naïve about psychological experimentation.
 Respondents were excluded if they failed simple attention checks (e.g., “to monitor quality, please respond with a seven for this item”).
-There were two such screening questions in all studies, except for study 5 that had one and study 6 that adopted another form of attention check.
+There were two such screening questions in studies 1-4; study 5 had only one; study 6 used a distinct attention check.

-Study 6 was conducted with university students at a British university [add inclusion criteria] (see LINK for pre-registration).
-In this study we assessed attentiveness by asking about details in the text where we manipulated information about charity effectiveness.
-One charity was described as addressing river blindness and we checked if participants could recall which regions in the world that the charity was operating (Latin America and Africa).
-The results reported in the manuscript focuses on participants who recalled at least one of these two regions.
-In the supplementary materials we also report results only for those who reported both regions (most attentive) as well as the full sample (including inattentive respondents).
-There we also present results with inattentive participants in all the other studies as well.
+Study 6 was involved (mainly student) members of a social-science laboratory pool at a British university, invited by email to complete an online Omnibus survey (see OSF for pre-registration and further details).
+Here we measured attentiveness by asking participants to recall specific details: the global regions that one of the charities operated (Latin America and Africa).
+The results reported below focuses on participants who recalled at least one of these regions.
+In the supplementary materials we also report results only for those who reported both regions (most attentive) as well as for the full sample.
+Results are similar for each of these subsets.

 Based on these inclusion and exclusion criteria the final sample sizes were 398, 614, 611, 608, 433, and 319 in Studies 1-6, respectively (variation tracking design complexity).
 The percentage of women varied between 57 and 60%, the median age across all studies was 29-30 years (SDs from 9.55 to 10.64).
 In Study 1, 2, 3, and 5, participants received $1.50 as a baseline payment, whereas those in Study 4 received $2 (slightly longer study); these baseline payments could not be donated within the study.
 In addition participants were offered a bonus payment, or entered into a raffle, from which they could donate (main dependent variable).
 Studies 1 and 2 involved a bonus of $3, Studies 3 and 4 involved a raffle for $50 (1:25 odds in Study 3 and 1:100 in Study 4).
 Study 5 had a bonus of $5.
-Study 6 involved a raffle for a £50 Amazon giftcard (odds of winning not disclosed).
+Study 6 involved a raffle for one of 20 Amazon £50 gift cards (odds of winning not disclosed).